Meatotomy: Effects

 Aside from the exposure of previously internal tissues, the newly enlarged urethral opening may hinder the ability to control the direction and shape of one's urine stream.
 This may result in messy urination and require that the meatotomized individual sit while urinating; however, this is not universally true.
-The larger urethral opening may also reduce the velocity of ejaculate, thereby reducing distance of ejaculation.
+The larger urethral opening may also reduce the velocity of ejaculate, thereby reducing distance of ejaculation and fertility.

 Individuals who have been meatotomized for sexual gratification report that the exposed surface area of the glans penis and access to the spongy urethra for sounding creates heightened physical pleasure.

 Repair of a meatotomy can be painful and difficult, and is similar to hypospadias repair.